Teaching module applications

 'Practice' ethical application forms for students

 Completing an ethical application form can help students think through the ethical issues involved in research and prepare them for future applications.
+Students should therefore still be asked to complete a practice version using the online ethics system.

-- If the module coordinator has any concerns, the application should be escalated to the SEC.
+- if the module coordinator has any concerns, the application should be escalated to the SEC.

-Approval duration. expiry, and renewal
+Validity period, expiry, and renewal

 Renewing an approval